SanjanaYasna/holybike/dev_notes/dev_notes_11:7:24.md

 9. i tried to show jsut each station and their specific bikes:
-    - there are commented sections in stations row view for the link to each page using a stationsspeicific parameter
+    - there are commented sections in stations row view for the link to each page using a id parameter
-    - there is a commented section in the routes file for get bikes/show
+    - there is a commented section in the routes file for get stations/:id
-    - there is a commented section in the
+    - there is a commented section in the stations controller for show.

+    - TODO: need to create the show.html.erb file to show.